Product docs and API reference are now on Akamai TechDocs.

 You can typically find a remote repository’s URL by clicking on the Clone or Download buttons of a remote repository’s user interface.

-To check the status of the files within the current branch of your repository, use status:
+To check the status of the files within the current branch of your repository, use status

 git status

-The output of the status command will tell you if any tracked files have been modified.
+command will tell you if any tracked files have been modified.

-Use remote to view which remote servers are configured:
+to view which remote servers are configured:

 git remote

-The remote command will display the short names of your remote repositories.
-If your repository was cloned, you will see a repository called origin.
-The default name origin comes from the cloned repository.
-To view more information about the remote repositories, use the command:
+command will display the short names of your remote repositories.
+If your repository was cloned, you will see a repository called origin

 git remote -v